just to hammer home that point about andrea mitchell -- and unreliable testimony

 with that essentially-unanswered sound-bite opening

--- and then it is easy to understand
+my other post -- and then it is easy to understand

 why unchallenged triple hearsay is always inadmissable